aa-deet-eeya/bitcoin-block/README.md

 2. A hashmap `cache_tx` stores all the txids and parent_ids as `txid: parent_ids` key pair value,
 3. Since all the parents_ids should occur before the txid we check if all the parent_ids exist as a key before or not in `cache_tx`,
 4. And for the O(1) lookup time we tradeoff O(n) space (which means the dictionary will fail if the mempool.csv is larger than free memory available on the system).
+5. First we take the ratio of `fee/weight` and sort it and take the first `X` transactions which have combined weight just under 4mil (This is Fractional Knapsack Problem, and the first iteration of the solution)